zakuArbor/blog/_posts/programming/2021-04-14-building-code.md

         .section        .note.GNU-stack,"",@progbits
 ```

-[]alk about relocatable files here]
+Notice how there's call to `meow` and `honk` but there's no label anywhere in the code.
+The linker will resolve this issue in a moment (though after we assemble the code from assembly to binary).

 ---

 Although assembly is an extremely low-level language, our CPU does not understand ASCII characters.
 We need to translate the resulting assembly code to ones and zeroes.
 Luckily, assembly is a mnemonic language (symbolic language) meaning that each command in Assembly typically has a corresponding opcode (binary instruction).
-So we will need to run the assembler to transform our assembly code to machine language which should be very fast.
+So we will need to run the assembler to transform our assembly code to machine language.
 This can be done using the assembler `as`.
 But let's just use the   `-c` option in `gcc` to do all the steps we covered so far: preprocessor, compilation, and assembly stage.

 ```bash
 $ gcc -c main.c